marluxia95/Lynx/README.md

 GLM
 GLi
 Assimp
+Freetype
 ```

 ## Building

 ### Linux

-Simply run `make -j4` and it will generate the binaries in the `build/` folder.
+Simply run `make` and it will generate the binaries in the `build/` folder.

 ### Windows